bongaquino/k8s-secupi-gateway/infra-aws/s3/README.md

 # AWS S3 Module

-This module provisions secure, encrypted S3 buckets with comprehensive lifecycle management, monitoring, and security features for the Koneksi infrastructure, primarily designed for Terraform state storage and general-purpose object storage.
+This module provisions secure, encrypted S3 buckets with comprehensive lifecycle management, monitoring, and security features for the bongaquino infrastructure, primarily designed for Terraform state storage and general-purpose object storage.

 ## Overview